VivienCabannes/time-monitoring/README.md

 ```
 This command is useful to generate invoices.
 You can bill at a given `<hourly rate>` price for a given `<activity>` regarding houred reported in the report `<report number>`.
-The generated pdf file will be located in the `latex` folder of this code source.
+The generated pdf file will be located in the folder specified by the variable `INVOICE_DESTINATION` in the file `src/time_monitor/config.py`.

+#### Advanced installation

+For security reason, newer versions of python will not install the latex data files provided by this package -- older versions will install it into your python prefix folder which can be located by importing the `sys` module and printing the value of `sys.prefix`.
+If so, you will need to copy and paste the `latex` folder into the folder specified by the variable `LATEX_PATH` in the config file.

+There are few variables that are chosen for you, that you might want to change if you were to use this package to its full potential.
+In particular, there are macros defined in the file `latex / constants.tex`.